12 Secrets to Getting Rid of Carpal Tunnel Pain

 Secret #5: How to Get Rid of Carpal Tunnel After Pregnancy

 Some women experience the pain of carpal tunnel during pregnancy due to swelling.
-This swelling of the hands and wrists puts pressure on the median nerve, causing pain and numbness of the hands and fingers.
+This swelling of the hands and wrists puts pressure on the median nerve, causing pain and numbness in the hands and fingers.
 Unfortunately, this pain can persist even after you have given birth.

-For most women, it’s simply a matter of time before the swelling and inflammation causes things to return to normal.
+For most women, it’s simply a matter of time before the swelling and inflammation cause things to return to normal.
 Your doctor might suggest cortisone injections to help relieve the pain, but the injections themselves can be quite painful.

 Some of the best ways to speed up the healing process after pregnancy include:

-- Eating foods high in vitamin B6 such as avocados, dark green vegetables, sunflower seeds and garlic.
+- Eating foods high in vitamin B6 such as avocados, dark green vegetables, sunflower seeds, and garlic.